Get startedGet started for free

 A dropdown for sales by country

-As you were working away at your desk, the global sales manager for the global e-commerce company visited with a new data viz challenge.
-She noted that the recent sales graphs you produced were interesting, but she wanted to be able to filter and focus on only one country at a time and see the category aggregation data update.
+As you were working away at your desk, the global sales manager from the e-commerce company stopped by with a new challenge.
+She liked the recent sales graphs you created, but wants to filter by country and see the category data update live.

 This exercise is part of the course